 Aaron also performs medieval repertoire on early string instruments, including the rebec and vielle, and has given master classes and lectures on early music topics at venues including the City University of New York, Vanderbilt University, and Brisbane International Youth Music Festival.
 He has also been an active performer in the new music and non-classical scene, appearing with a diverse range of artists including Oracle Hysterical, Raimundo Penaforte, Kyle Sanna, electronic music artist Francesco Tristano, cabaret performer Annie Lee, singer-songwriter Buddy Mondlock, and his musician father Wayne Roland Brown.

 Aaron has appeared at many of the world’s major venues, including Carnegie Hall, Lincoln Center, The Kennedy Center, BOZAR Brussels, Grand Teatre Luxembourg, the Arsenal in Metz, Harvard, Yale, Princeton and Columbia universities, Sydney Opera house, Sydney Recital Hall, Melbourne Recital Center, Adelaide Town Hall and the Queensland Performing Arts Center, and has recorded for Naxos, Lyrichord, ABC Classics and CD Accord.
-Earlier this season Aaron appeared in the Broadway production of “Farinelli and the King”, staring Tony and Oscar winner Mark Rylance.
-He recently finished his second solo CD, Early Modern, which features original material alongside historically informed performances of early 17th century Italian repertoire.
+In 2018 Aaron appeared in the Broadway production of “Farinelli and the King”, staring Tony and Oscar winner Mark Rylance, and was recently awarded a 2019 Churchill Fellowship to continue his research in baroque and medieval performance practice.
+His second solo CD, Early Modern, features original material alongside historically informed performances of early 17th century Italian repertoire.

 Photo Credits: Anne Zahalka, Jim McGuire, James Kennerley

 Tapas: Tastes of the Baroque